ReScience/rescience.github.io/05-FAQ.md

 # Frequently Asked Questions

-If your question is no answered below, please
+If your question is not answered below, please
 [create an issue](https://github.com/ReScience/ReScience/issues) on GitHub and ask it there.